CollaFuse: Collaborative Diffusion Models: Background and Related Work

 The Imagen model additionally adds a guidance weight \( \omega_t \), which is integral to the denoising process.
 This guidance weight modulates the influence of the predicted noise \( \epsilon_\theta(x_t, t, y) \) at each timestep \( t \), enabling precise control over the image generation process, particularly in maintaining fidelity to the target distribution.
 For simplicity, we leave the explicit embedding process out of our notation and implicitly assume that all text labels have already been embedded before feeding the embeddings into the U-Net $\epsilon_\theta(\cdot)$.

-Latent Diffusion Models (LDMs) extend DDPMs to the latent space of image representations, enhancing computational efficiency and scalability.
+LDMs~\citep{Rombach_2022_CVPR} extend DDPMs to the latent space of image representations, enhancing computational efficiency and scalability~\citep{Rombach_2022_CVPR}.
 By applying the diffusion process in a lower-dimensional latent space, LDMs generate high-quality images with less computational overhead.
 Autoencoders encode images into latent representations, where denoising occurs, and then reconstruct the final image.